-There is no denying that FP&A teams strongly rely on Excel and are comfortable operating in this environment for their planning and reporting processes.
-In fact, according to Gartner, for a large majority of organisations Excel continues to be at the core of their planning process.
+FP&A teams strongly rely on Excel and are comfortable operating in this environment for their planning and reporting processes.
+According to Gartner, a large majority of organisations continue to use Excel a the core of their planning process.

 Yet with much of the industry looking to digitise, will Excel still hold a seat at the table when it comes to planning and reporting in the future?

-Excel still dominates in finance teams for several reasons, it is a familiar environment, it allows analysts to edit data, create models and reports, and in most cases, Excel has been part of the business for decades.
-With many organisations heavily invested in Excel and with the majority of FP&A professional’s being proficient in the tool, many people would ask – Why change?
+Excel still dominates in finance teams for several reasons, it is a familiar environment, it allows analysts to edit data, create models and reports.
+In most cases, Excel has been part of the business for decades.
+With many organisations heavily invested in Excel and with the majority of FP&A professional’s being proficient in the tool, many people ask – Why change?

-As a business matures, and begins gathering more data than ever before, Excel’s capacity and scalability limitations become more apparent, particularly at an Enterprise and strategic level.
-Excel spreadsheets impede the level of collaboration that is required by big business, resulting in data and planning siloes, as well as issues of version control, and no audit trail.
+As a business matures, and begins gathering more data than ever before, Excel’s capacity and scalability limitations become more apparent.
+This is particularly true at an Enterprise and strategic level.
+Excel spreadsheets impede collaboration, resulting in data and planning siloes.
+The issue is further compounded by version control and no audit trail.

-The finance team of the future need to minimise risk, and the potential for human error, plus, if the last 12 months have taught us anything, it is that budgets, plans, and forecasts require greater agility and flexibility.
+The finance team of the future need to minimise risk, and the potential for human error.
+Plus, the last 12 months have taught us that budgets, plans, and forecasts require greater agility and flexibility.

-- How much time is spent on collecting and inputting data into Excel for your month end?
+- How much time do you spend on collecting and inputting data into Excel for month end?

 - How much time do you spend each month on validating that information?

-If you answered any more than two-days you need to start considering the opportunity-loss your company is experiencing, not only on a weekly basis, but a compounding monthly and yearly basis.
+If you answered any more than two-days you need to start considering the opportunity-loss your company is experiencing.
+You need to assess loss on a compounding monthly and yearly basis.
 Time is your most valuable asset, particularly when it comes to innovation.